The 2025 Legislative Session

 If enacted, this bill would require the commissioner of education to develop policies to ensure that school libraries and library staff are empowered to curate and develop collections that provide students with access to the widest array of developmentally appropriate materials available.

-S.7677-A / A.7843-B - NYLA Memo of Support
+S.1100 (May) A.3119 (Kelles)- NYLA Memo of Support

 eBooks Licensing Reform

-S.6868-A / A.10544 - NYLA Memo of Support
+A.3589 (Carroll) - NYLA Memo of Support

 Media Literacy in New York State